 WHO IS VILLAGER?

-VILLAGER (b.1999 in Lagos, Nigeria; based in Baltimore, MD), is a multi-disciplinary artist, whose work is centered around investigating humanity as a product of culture and social conditions through an Afro-diasporic lens.
-Growing up in Lagos, Nigeria, and only immigrating to the United States in 2013, their work incorporates visual and material elements from their personal experiences in both the cultural landscapes of Nigeria and the US.
-Through their artistic practice, VILLAGER endeavors to scrutinize, deconstruct, and redefine the existential and paradoxical question of what it means to be a "contemporary African."
-VILLAGER occupies the space to challenge dominant or normative narratives surrounding social and cultural context, echoing a re-examination of consciousness and thought grounded in African knowledge systems and traditions.
-Their work is a revelation of how historical African art, cultural practices, and knowledge systems continue to inform and shape contemporary expressions and experiences.
+VILLAGER (b.1999 in Lagos, Nigeria; based in Baltimore, MD), is a multi-disciplinary artist, whose work is centered around investigating humanity as an existential and energetic product of culture and social experience through an Afro-diasporic lens.
+Through their artistic practice, VILLAGER endeavors to scrutinize, deconstruct, and redefine the existential and paradoxical question of what it means to be a "contemporary African", echoing a re-examination of consciousness and existentialism grounded in African knowledge systems, cultural and spiritual practices, philosophies, and traditions.
+Their work reveres how the past is alive in the present, mindfully and intimately honoring the ancestors and their contributions that continue to inform and shape contemporary expressions and experiences.

 image by Erika